midorikuma/VariablesViewer/README.md

 The global vertex number (gl_VertexID) of the displayed vertex can also be determined from the following formula.
 `Global vertex number(gl_VertexID) = Face number(p) * 4 + Local vertex number(c)`

-## Variable Viewer
+## Variables Viewer
-The Variable Viewer allows you to see the values of variables used in core shaders.
+The Variables Viewer allows you to see the values of variables used in core shaders.
 ![2022-07-18_23 05 53](https://user-images.githubusercontent.com/39437361/179535868-7936b712-80ab-4bc8-a7ec-1cdf69163f4d.png)
 Four core shader objects are available to view variables by default.
 ・block_marker particle of wraped_planks